 Literacy specialists provide support to classroom teachers in implementing district, state and federal requirements for monitoring student reading progress as currently outlined in the Colorado READ (Reading to Ensure Academic Development) Act.

 Students are expected to complete projects and assignments in a quality manner that reflects their knowledge, ability, and skill level.
-Students demonstrate progress and completion of the requirements through learning portfolios, which are shared with teachers and parents during fall and spring conferences.
+Students demonstrate progress and completion of the requirements through learning portfolios, and a variety of assessments which are shared with teachers and parents during fall and spring conferences.
 In addition, students from third-eighth grade pursue their own learning through independent learning projects.
 The culmination of this passion-driven learning occurs during a students eighth grade year when they spend a year on an Aperture Project.
 Recent titles and examples of Aperture Projects include: “Writing my Way to Health,”#TransLivesMatter,” “Coaching Basketball,”The Code of Code: Creating a Programming Language,” “Making a Metal-Melting Foundry,” and “There with Care: Organizing a Fundraiser.”

 At the fifth and sixth grade level, all students experience classes and activities in the performing arts (chorus or keyboards and marimbas); movement (circus arts and volleyball); and an art and history integrated visual arts class.
 The 7/8 team has committed to facilitating three project weeks annually.
 During this time, students investigate a topic or driving question in an in-depth, interdisciplinary study grounded in the larger community.
 This is a time for students to apply the skills they’re learning in content classes to authentic, real-world fields of study.
 Past project weeks have taken 7th and 8th grade students to explore the site and history of the Sand Creek Massacre; construct concrete obelisks; investigate the history behind the Lucha Libre; and travel to Denver to experience and be inspired by Hispanic street murals.